verzep/verzep.github.io/_posts/2022-07-29-Predicting-Future.md

 The discovery that a 3-dimensional dynamical system displays _sensitive dependence to initial conditions_ undermined the belief about the predictability of systems, even when they are modeled to be deterministic and low-dimensional.
-Chaos theory has greatly developed since then due to theoretical studies and the numerical simulations made possible by the improvement of computational power.[^1] But yet, the unpredictability is still at the core of these systems.This means that even when having a perfect model of a phenomenon, an accurate prediction of its future state might be impossible.\\
+Chaos theory has greatly developed since then due to theoretical studies and the numerical simulations made possible by the improvement of computational power.[[^1]]
+But yet, the unpredictability is still at the core of these systems.
+This means that even when having a perfect model of a phenomenon, an accurate prediction of its future state might be impossible.

 Yet, the key-role of models in today science is far from being obsolete.
  In fact, the discovery that even simple models can display complex behaviors led researchers to provide simple explanations to complicated phenomena.
 Scientists in the past century have been able to describe behaviors which appeared heterogeneous and intricate simply by starting from few assumptions.
 Particle physics, neuroscience, fluidodynamics and, more recently, complex networks are just some notable examples of this trend.
-Basically any scientific field involves the creation of a (mathematical) model encoding the fundamental feature of a natural (or artificial) phenomenon. \\
+Basically any scientific field involves the creation of a (mathematical) model encoding the fundamental feature of a natural (or artificial) phenomenon.

 But for many of the most challenging applications in science exact models are notably hard to produce due to the enormous number of variables involved and the complexity of their interactions.
 Yet, in recent years the incredible amount of available data has driven researchers to study these complex systems by using machine learning techniques.